 Non-included Predictors.
 Two predictor types that were considered for inclusion, but ultimately were not included were carbon chain length and critical micelle concentration (CMC).
 Carbon chain length is a commonly considered structural characteristic that influences chemical properties.17 However, the definition of carbon chain length is not obvious or consistent for non-straight chained PFAS chemicals, and the implications of specific definitions of this characteristic is beyond the scope of this paper.
 For the CMC, PFAS chemicals form micelles above a concentration, referred to as the CMC.17, 18 Because the nature of their metabolism may changes as hydro- and lipophilic moieties alter past the CMC18, it may be a useful important predictor of serum half-life.
 However, a current model of CMC18 utilizes a descriptor produced via a proprietary software (Dragon), making this predictor not readily extendable to novel predictions.
 The exclusion of these two descriptors here is compensated by preliminary work showing that both were strongly correlated with other considered predictors.

-2.1.3 Predictor assembly
+2.1.3 Descriptor assembly

-When all predictors were assembled, missing values of predictors for certain species/chemical combinations were interpolated in two steps.
+When all predictors were assembled, missing values of descriptors for certain species/chemical combinations were interpolated in two steps.
 First, if values for chemicals were missing for a particular species, then the average of the values of available species was assigned to the missing species.
 If no values were available for any species for a particular chemical, then the average value for all available values of that chemical was used.
 The result was a dataset with 91 records, and 98 potential predictors.

 Machine learning techniques are prone to overfitting, particularly when there are more predictors than dependent data points.
 This problem is made worse when predictor variables are strongly correlated.
-To reduce these issues, we first identified and eliminated low variance predictors, defined as predictors with standard deviation/mean < 0.05.
+To reduce these issues, we first identified and eliminated low variance descriptors, defined as descriptors with standard deviation/mean < 0.05.
 Next, we calculated Spearman correlation coefficients between each pair of predictor variables and identified all pairs of predictors that were strongly correlated (Spearman’s ρ=0.9).
-Then, we used the “findCorrelation” function of the caret19 package of program R to evaluate each pair of highly correlated predictors and eliminate the more globally correlated predictor.
-The result of this process was a set of 14 numeric predictors, which were then mean-centered and scaled by standard deviation.
+Then, we used the “findCorrelation” function of the caret19 package of program R to evaluate each pair of highly correlated descriptors and eliminate the more globally correlated descriptors.
+The result of this process was a set of 14 numeric descriptors, which were then mean-centered and scaled by standard deviation.
 Finally, we added two categorical descriptors, including sex (male, female), and dosing type as indicated in literature source documentation (intravenous, oral, other (epidemiological, via metabolite extrapolation)).
-As the final models were intended to be applied to multiple species, species itself were not included as predictor.
+As the final models were intended to be applied to multiple species, species itself were not included as descriptors.
 In addition, kidney types of the species in the model only included two (multirenculated and unipapillary) of multiple kidney types.
 Therefore, kidney type was also not included as predictor.

 See the Supplemental Information (S3.3) for the complete training set used for QSPR model construction.
 Note that predictor values were zero-centered and scaled for model construction.